 The Local Culture and Heritage

 Though Bangalore is a multicultural city, a majority of the population follows Hinduism.
-The cosmopolitan culture in the city has encouraged people across different states to settle in Bangalore and though Kannada is the official language of the state, most of the Bangalore population can understand and speak good English.
+The cosmopolitan nature of the city has encouraged people across different states to settle in Bangalore and though Kannada is the official language of the state, most of the Bangalore population can understand and speak good English and Hindi.

 The other languages commonly heard are Tamil, Telugu, Malayalam and Hindi.
 It has the second highest literacy rate after Mumbai (83%).